DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 TableGroupRow.Cell | [TableGroupRow.CellProps](#tablegrouprowcellprops) | A component that renders a group cell.
 TableGroupRow.Content | [TableGroupRow.ContentProps](#tablegrouprowcontentprops) | A component that renders a group cell content.
 TableGroupRow.Icon | [TableGroupRow.IconProps](#tablegrouprowiconprops) | A component that renders a group expand icon.
+TableGroupRow.InlineSummary | [TableGroupRow.InlineSummaryProps](#tablegrouprowinlinesummaryprops) | A component that renders a group summary inside a group caption.
+TableGroupRow.InlineSummaryItem | [TableGroupRow.InlineSummaryItemProps](#tablegrouprowinlinesummaryitemprops) | A component that renders an inline group summary item.
+TableGroupRow.RowSummaryCell | [TableGroupRow.RowSummaryCellProps](#tablegrouprowrowsummarycellprops) | A component that renders a group summary in a corresponding column.
+TableGroupRow.RowSummaryItem | [TableSummaryRow.ItemProps](table-summary-row.md#tablesummaryrowitemprops) | A component that renders a group summary item.

 Additional properties are added to the component's root element.